watchernyu/MatchLSTM-Analyze-Adversarial-Training/README.md

 In this project we explore how adversarially-modified training data might be used to train machine reading comprehension models to bocome more robust.

-The adversarial data can be generated using the generator in adv_gen folder, the new data are generated on top of SQuAD dataset original data sets.
+The adversarial data can be generated using the generator in adv_gen folder, the new data are generated on top of SQuAD dataset original data sets, you can specify the paths, what data to generate with and how many random sequence to put into the data.

 Use train_new.py to train the model, use flags to indicate how the model should be trained.

+Use train_new.py -h to find out all the possible flags

+For example, use the following command to train the model with model_name as "original", to get data from new_advdata/original folder, generate a h5 data file called "original.h5", train 15 epoches and use a batch size of 96.

+python train_new_debug.py -name original -d new_advdata/original -h5 original.h5 -fep 15 -fbs 96

+Use the following command to do a evalution of the model.
+Make sure you use the same .h5 file, since it contains all the train, validation and test data that the model uses, along with unique word2index dictionaries that are generated from that data.

+python train_new.py -name original -d new_advdata/original -h5 original.h5 -eonly -errana